Obermiller/PokeAPI/README.md

-# Getting Started with Create React App
+# Getting Started with PokeAPI App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It was built using Node version 16.13.2

 ## Available Scripts